gxf1212/notes/research/Programming.md

   sed '3a This line goes after line 3.' input_file > output_file
   ```

-  Insert "This line goes at line 3." at the third line:
+  Insert "This line goes at line 3." at the third line (the original line 3 goes to line 4):

   ```shell
   sed '3i This line goes at line 3.' input_file > output_file